opencv/opencv/modules/gpu/doc/image_processing.rst

     :param sqr: Squared source image.
 Only  the ``CV_32FC1`` type is supported.

-    :param dst: Destination image.
-The type and size is the same as  ``src`` .
+    :param dst: Destination image with the same type and size as  ``src`` .

     :param rect: Rectangular window.